23Ruchil/Blog/_posts/2021-01-09-So-You-Want -To-Form-New-Habits?.markdown

 **Embracing Boredom** : It takes a long time to successfully build and sustain new habits, so embrace boredom.

 **Process over Outcomes** : Focus on completing the habit rather than achieving the goal.
-It takes a while to realise the power of compunding.
+It takes a while to realise the power of compounding.

 **Role of friends and family** : Choose your peers wisely.
 Peers who will contribute towards the successful change in habits.
 Everything else is secondary.